1548 The Greens Way – Ste. 4 Jacksonville Beach FL 32250

 Yes, you can negotiate a bank levy before or after it is placed in your account.
 You can even negotiate a levy after the funds have been removed from your account and potentially have them returned to you.
 A levy may have been placed as a mistake, or you may be able to negotiate a payment plan.
 It is beneficial to act earlier in the process by contacting a skilled and knowledgeable tax attorney.

 A bank levy is a serious situation that can permanently affect your financial abilities.
 With the help of a skilled and exceptional attorney to navigate this process, you can avoid the challenges that bank levies could present to you and your family.
-Contact Tax Smith Tax Attorneys today and see how we can help you with a bank levy or other tax debt issues.
+Bank levies can restrict you from paying for your basic needs and then harm you financially in the long term.
+TaxSmith, LLC, can find creative solutions for your tax problems.
+The sooner you begin working with our team to address your tax debt, the faster we can protect you from IRS collection actions.
+Contact our firm today to schedule a consultation and see how we can help you.

 Tampa Practice Areas